 In a nutshell, taxpayers will need to upload invoice data once to IRP and the GST compliance and e-way bill requirements will be taken care of.

-Considering the recent update through notification 60/2020 and 61/2020, taxpayers, should start the change assessment as the e-invoice standard will imply upgrading the accounting and ERP systems.
+Considering the recent updates taxpayers should start the change assessment as the e-invoice standard will imply upgrading the accounting and ERP systems.
 There will be offline utilities and service providers who can bridge the gap between current systems and expected e-invoice standards, however the full benefits of e-invoicing can only be realized when the IRN and digital signature is recorded back in the accounting systems.
 In other words, end-to-end integration.

 Some key immediate actionable for taxpayers hence are –